sergiosolorzano/financial-asset-gap-risk-nn-prediction/CNN-bayesian-share-price-prediction/README.md

     #accumulate sum of diffs
     sum_diff += torch.sum(batch_percentage_diff).item()
     mean_percentage_diff = (abs(sum_diff) / total)

+Another source for improvement may derive from running the network with log return inputs instead of outright prices.

+Finally, since training is carried out 5 different price features, I may be adding unnecessary noise on the testing phase as the market may re-adjust post closing for an over-reaction and would be reflected on the Open the next day.
+These metrics between features has not been checked.

 ## ACKNOWLEDGEMENTS
 I thank [Yahoo Finance](https://pypi.org/project/yfinance/) for the time series data provided.
 I also thank for the inspiration [repo](https://github.com/ShubhamG2311/Financial-Time-Series-Forecasting), the [BayesianOptimization library s_opt module](https://github.com/bayesian-optimization/BayesianOptimization), and the clarity on RNNs advantages found [in this research paper](https://arxiv.org/pdf/1506.00019).